The Archetype of Integrated Knowing

 The first expression is chronic over-analysis: the mind that cannot stop processing, cannot reach a settled conclusion, cannot trust any perception long enough to act on it.
 This is the person who researches endlessly before making a decision, who second-guesses every judgment, who lives in a perpetual state of cognitive review.
 The Basal Ganglia, unable to find a stable pattern, keeps the prefrontal cortex spinning.
 The inner knowing has been so thoroughly undermined that the mind compensates by generating more data, more analysis, more options, hoping that certainty will eventually emerge from the noise.

 The second expression is the complete suppression of inner knowing: the person who has learned not to trust their own perceptions at all, who defers to external authority in all things, who experiences their own intuition as a source of anxiety rather than guidance.
-This is often the person who says, 'I don't know what I think,' or 'I just need someone to tell me what to do.'
+This is often the person who says they do not know what they think, or that they just need someone to tell them what to do.
 The inner voice has not disappeared.
 It has simply been silenced so thoroughly, and for so long, that its signal can no longer be distinguished from the noise.

 This is why the path to healing the Sage wound is not primarily cognitive.
 It is not about acquiring more information or developing better analytical frameworks.
 It is about restoring the conditions in which genuine knowing can emerge: safety, stillness, and the gradual rebuilding of trust in one's own inner experience.